odys-z/odys-z.github.io/sphinx/products/album/source/eula/data-privacy.rst

 We want to inform users of this application that your Personal Information will not be used anywhere except for managing files at server.

-Google's advertising requirements can be summed up by Google's Advertising Principles.
+AdMob & AdSense advertising requirements can be summed up by AdMob & AdSense advertising principles.
 They are put in place to provide a positive experience for users.

 https://support.google.com/admob/answer/6128543?hl=en